htsrjdrouse/labbot_pcr/README.md

-LabBot PCR imager prototype
+Labautobox

-This is the repo for the control software.
+This is the repo for the control software for the labautobox.

-# labbotpcr_app